josephWoodland/Mixed-Origin-MS4/README.md

 ## Issues and Challenges I Encountered

 The biggest issue I found in the development of this application was the storing of images, as image files are likely to be uploaded as jpg files, which would slow the website download speeds.
-So I researched how to do this in the model, which took a few days to get right.
+So I researched how to do this in the model, which took a few days to get right in the development env.
+Try to implement this into the code proved to be very difficult and created problem's throughout the app in development and in the Heroku version of the app.
+This has resulted in the function not being finished.

 ## Known Bugs

-- Webp Image bug - There is a bug in the Heroku version of the app, where webp images are not being saved on the server on the creation of edit of a product.
+- Webp Image bug - There is a bug in the Heroku version of the app, webp images are not being saved on the server.
 This is a problem as this slows down the website for the live version.
-As some browsers do not support webp format there is already if statements in place to cover if the browser cannot find teh file anyway.
+As some browsers do not support webp format, in these instance's I have coded an `onerror` option into the HTML, so the original image upload will be used.
+- Deletion of webp images - There is a bug in the final code in the local env, on the edit or deletion of a product the webp version of the stored image is not deleted.
+At one stage there was code to clear this file, however this created a issue in the Heroku version of the app.

 <span
 id="deployment">